Multienrichment folio of summary plots

 logicaldefault FALSE, deprecated, whether to use raster heatmaps, passed toComplexHeatmap::Heatmap().Note that

-use_raster=TRUEmay produce visual artifacts, and changing this argument is no longer supported
+use_raster=TRUEmay produce visual artifacts especially with argumentcolorize_by_gene=TRUEinmem_gene_path_heatmap().
+Changing this argument is no longer supported

 - min_gene_ct, min_set_ct